 At Elm Park we use a variety of reading schemes to support the children’s reading development, mainly consisting of books purchased from the Oxford Reading Tree.
 The books are banded according to difficulty and de-codable words; this is done by colour or stage.
 The children’s reading ability is matched to the book level and they are moved through the stages as their decoding, word recognition, fluency and comprehension progresses.
 Initially, in the Foundation stage, children have picture books without words and story books sent home for shared reading with an adult.
 The final stage is Lime level (Stage 11), and the children then become free readers, accessing a range of books on the class book shelves.

-Phonics is taught throughout YR and KS1, and used to support children in KS2 where appropriate.
-The school follows Letters and Sounds, as published by the government and uses the synthetic phonics programme, Jolly Phonics as well as the LCP strategy, to support teaching and learning.
+Phonics is taught throughout Reception and Key Stage 1, and used to support children in Key Stage 2, where appropriate.
+The school follows Letters and Sounds, as published by the government and uses the synthetic phonics programme, Floppy’s Phonics, to support teaching and learning.
+This progress to Read Write Inc spelling as the children move to the end of Year 2 and throughout Key Stage 2.

 The Book Trust’s Best Books Reading Guide can be found here

-The details from the Phonics Information Parents Workshop Afternoon held in May 2016 can be found here:
+The details from the Phonics Information Parents Workshop Afternoon held can be found here:

 More information on helping your child to read can be found here: